 One route would be to consider one of our degrees with a foundation year – we offer loads of them, across all kinds of subject areas, and they’re perfect for giving you a good grounding in your chosen discipline and developing your skills.
 We also offer a free Confident Learner short course, which will help to prepare you for higher level study, and can help to strengthen your application.

 Looking outside of your academic history, we also consider things like work experience.
 This could be anything from 20 years working in industry to a part-time job while you were at school – as long as you can show us what you’ve learned and why your experience makes you a good fit for your course.

 Your personal statement is a key part of your application, because it’s your opportunity to convince us that you should come to study with us.
 You can use it to showcase your skills and experience, and to highlight your enthusiasm for your chosen course and what you expect to gain from it.
-We see thousands of personal statements every year - they are varied, interesting and often unique and that’s the way it should be.
-Don’t try to make yours too perfect; just make it perfect for you.
+We see thousands of personal statements every year - they are varied, interesting and often unique, and that’s the way they should be.
+Don’t try to make yours too perfect, just make it perfect for you.

 We hope to see you on campus soon!

 Written by Vic Dadson, Marketing Officer at Wrexham Glyndŵr University.